 If you notice signs of kidney disease, such as cramps, nausea, vomiting, loss of appetite, blood in the urine, or swelling, schedule an appointment with your primary care physician for evaluation and diagnosis.

-If you have chronic kidney disease, request a consultation with a CHI St. Luke’s Health nephrologist to learn about your treatment options, including your eligibility for transplantation.
+If you have chronic kidney disease, request a consultation with a St. Luke’s Health nephrologist to learn about your treatment options, including your eligibility for transplantation.
 Our Kidney Transplant Program is dedicated to providing the highest level of patient care and expanding the frontiers of research in nephrology.

 National Kidney Foundation | Dialysis